Morpheus-An/marslab.github.io.dev/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %} Martian Members

 Our MARS lab is a close-knit family of **passionate researchers**, bound by kindness and camaraderie as we work together to push the scientific frontiers of AI and robotics.
+Our members have **diverse backgrounds**, graduating from universities in China, Singapore, USA, Australia, New Zealand, etc.

 With shared dedication, we strive to advance science and create impactful innovations that shape the future.
 United in purpose, we aim to build a **supportive and inspiring environment** for everyone in our team.

 {% include section.html %}